enlight/ue4-hg-plugin/README.md

 ##Supported Operating Systems

 The plugin should work on any OS the Unreal Editor can run on, however, I do all my development on Windows so if something isn't working right on another OS please let me know how to fix it :).

-##Branches

-The **master** branch should be compatible with the latest binary release of UE4, I will be creating another branch to stay up to date with the **UE4 master** branch.

 ##Installation